rdkcentral/Lightning/docs/Shaders/Hole.md

 //in a component
 this.tag('Hole').shader = {type: Lightning.shaders.Hole, w: 150, w: 120, x: 40, y: 20}
 ```

+**Important:** In most cases, the Element or Component that the shader is applied to must have an explicitly defined `w` and `h`.
+Image Elements do not require this as their `w` and `h` are automatically set to the dimensions of the loaded image.

 You can customize the appearance of the Hole shader with the following setters.